History of the Dallas Mavericks: 1998–2001: Dirk Nowitzki/Mark Cuban comes to town

-In the lockout-shortened 1998–99 season, the Mavericks finished with a lowly 19–31 record, but Michael Finley and Gary Trent put up solid numbers and led their team to their first winning home record (15–10) since 1989–90.
+In the lockout-shortened 1998–99 season, the Mavericks finished with a 19–31 record, but Michael Finley and Gary Trent put up solid numbers and led their team to their first winning home record (15–10) since 1989–90.
 Notable were the acquisitions of power forward Dirk Nowitzki and point guard Steve Nash, two seemingly unspectacular moves which would make a great impact in the future.
-In the following season the finally "clicked" and started to win on a consistent basis.
+In the following season started to win on a consistent basis.
 Led by Finley, the Mavericks earned their first 40-win season since 1989–90.
-He was greatly helped by Nowitzki, who finally "arrived" in the NBA and established himself as a potent offensive threat.
+He was helped by Nowitzki, who finally "arrived" in the NBA and established himself as a potent offensive threat.

 On January 14, 2000, Ross Perot's group sold the Dallas Mavericks to internet entrepreneur and season ticket-holder Mark Cuban for $285 million.
 Cuban immediately set out to revitalize the Mavericks and increase the team's popularity in Dallas and nationwide.
 His controversial moves (he allowed Dennis Rodman to live in his house for a week before temporarily signing him) and outspoken personality quickly made him a fan favorite in Dallas and garnered the team much press in the national media.
 He has also been fined millions of dollars for violating NBA rules.

 In 2000–01, the Mavericks improved further and finished with an impressive 53–29 record, fueled by an impressive offensive triangle of Nowitzki, Finley and Nash.
 The Mavs made a blockbuster trade minutes before the trade deadline that sent Hubert Davis, Christian Laettner, Courtney Alexander, Loy Vaught, and Etan Thomas to the Washington Wizards for Juwan Howard, Calvin Booth and Obinna Ekezie.
 This move brought in fresh blood that secured the club's first playoff visit in 11 years.
 Also, Wang Zhizhi became the first Chinese player to play in the NBA, signing with the Mavs in January, along with the Eduardo Nájera, bringing Dallas a decent international cast that included Canada's Nash and Germany's Nowitzki.
 In the playoffs, the Mavericks won the first round against the Utah Jazz, advancing to the second round for the first time since 1988.
 Even though they would be eliminated by the San Antonio Spurs in five games, it marked a sense of optimism for Dallas in seriously contending for an NBA title.
 This was also the last season in the old Reunion Arena before making the move to the modern American Airlines Center.